Leather, colours, styles and designs

 The Loxley twin flap and LX models all use Antique for the flaps and skirts with Full Grain Hide for the seat, pads and panels.

-You may wish to upgrade the seat and pads to French Calf or Nubuck at an additional cost.
+You may wish upgrade to a fully covered French Calf or Nubuck at an additional cost.

 The Loxley Mono flap range is fully covered in Calf Nappa.